REVIEW: The Blue Pelican, Deal

 From the sides, we chose the unbelievable smoked potatoes (£8).
 They were equal parts fluffy and crumbly on a bed of purple kale in a sweet and sour sumiso sauce.

 It was a seriously good meal.
-On the wall, a large fabric mural of the local seafront by Kent artist Tom Marniak, and inspired by Hokusai’s Great Wave off Kanagawa, says it best - this is Japanese, done Deal style.
+On the wall, a large fabric mural of the local seafront by Kent artist Tom Maryniak, and inspired by Hokusai’s Great Wave off Kanagawa, says it best - this is Japanese, done Deal style.
 Flavours.

 YOU MIGHT LIKE…